csm10495/picklecryptor/README.md

 {'a': 'hi'}
 ```

 In this example we create a PickleCryptor object that will use the given password for encryption/decryption.
-Using the default params for the encryption/compression parameters leads to AES ECB encryption along winh zlib compression using it's default setting.
+Using the default params for the encryption/compression parameters leads to AES ECB encryption along with zlib compression.

-Some non-default types of compression and encryption are natively supported.
+Some other types of compression and encryption are natively supported.
+Just pass in the enum values corresponding with what you'd like to `PickleCryptor`.
 Check the docs for more information.

 See [https://csm10495.github.io/picklecryptor/](https://csm10495.github.io/picklecryptor/) for full API documentation.